mhussain1405/FinXtract-FYP/README.md

 4. Interactive frontend built with the MERN stack and connected to Flask-based APIs for seamless real-time use.

 🎥 Project Demo:

 A video walkthrough of FinXtract is included in this repository, demonstrating the system in action.

 📄 Technical Report:

 Want to dive deeper into how the system works?

 Check out the Technical report uploaded in the repository for a full breakdown of the methodology, architecture, accuracy benchmarks, and implementation challenges.

 ⚠️ Note: Source code is not included due to intellectual property constraints.
 This repository is intended for demonstration purposes only.

 💼 Impact:

-1.Reduced manual processing time by over 80% 2.Achieved 95–98% extraction accuracy across diverse financial documents
+1. Reduced manual processing time by over 80%
+2. Achieved 95–98% extraction accuracy across diverse financial documents

 📦 Tech Stack:
 Flask • React • Node.js • MongoDB • LangChain • DeepSeek-R1 • PaddleOCR • FAISS • PyMuPDF • Python